okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/cad-convair-880.md

 This variant serves as the baseline reference geometry for all subsequent derivative studies in the repository.

-CAD Focus:

-This model intentionally excludes later operational features, capturing the aircraft as it existed in concept documentation rather than production reality.

 ## Pack A — 3D Printing Pack (STL + 3MF Only)

 [Get Convair 880 3D Printing Pack Here for $10](https://creativedesigns840.gumroad.com/l/jpens)